 The General Partnership (GP) is arguably the oldest form of doing business in the history of the world.
 Its inception dates back to when two farmers or sheepherders agreed to do business together to sell their product at the local market.
-A general partnership can be created with a contract or even a simple handshake or more recently with two emails agreeing to work together.
+A general partnership can be created with a contract or even a simple handshake.
+More recently, they are created with two emails agreeing to work together.
 Both partners are liable for everything.
 GP’s are absolutely terrible for asset protection and tax purposes without additional structuring.

 Limited Partnership (LP)

-Limited Partnerships (LP) are arguably one of the oldest forms of doing business, dating back to when two people agreed to pick fruit or vegetables and sell them at the market.
+Limited Partnerships (LP) are another one of the oldest forms of doing business.
+It dates back to when two people agreed to pick fruit or vegetables and sell them at the market.
 The Limited Partner puts up the capital, the General Partner does all the work.
 The Limited Partner isn’t personally liable for someone slipping in front of the banana stand (that was for you Arrested Development fans).
 The worst that can happen would be they lose their investment of capital.
-The General Partner faces many problems, the first being, they are liable for everything in an LP… and I mean problems with an ‘s’.
+The General Partner faces many problems.
+The first being, they are liable for everything in an LP… and I mean problems with an ‘s’.
 To protect the General Partner, we need to set up a separate entity.
 Not to mention, real estate investor’s losses are frozen as passive losses, even if they’re a real estate professional.
 Lastly, income-producing property is a tax planning disaster.

 Limited Liability Partnership (LLP)

-Then the Limited Liability Partnership (LLP) came onto the scene in Texas in 1992, and now over 40 states have some form of an LLP statute.
+Then the Limited Liability Partnership (LLP) came onto the scene in Texas in 1992.
+Now over 40 states have some form of an LLP statute.
 They are pretty cool.
 There is no General Partner in an LLP.
-Hence, no one is liable for the operations of the LLP per se…and all of the limited partners aren’t personally liable for business debts.
-They are just liable for their actions if negligent and/or acting out of the scope of the purpose of the LLP.
+Hence, no one is liable for the operations of the LLP per se.
+Along with that all of the limited partners aren’t personally liable for business debts.
+They are liable for their actions if negligent and/or acting out of the scope of the purpose of the LLP.
 The only problem: they were created for lawyers, accountants, doctors, architects, and other professionals- surprise!
-The states get to decide which professionals get to use them and they are the ONLY ones that can employ the amazing benefits of the LLP.
+The states get to decide which professionals get to use them.
+They are the ONLY ones that can employ the amazing benefits of the LLP.
 Sorry real estate investors.

 Limited Liability Limited Partnership (LLLP)

-So that’s when someone came up with the ‘brainiac’ idea of the Limited Liability Limited Partnership (LLLP), rather than use the now popular and well-established LLC that does the same thing with the ‘Manager’ of the Limited Liability Company.
-The LLLP was designed to completely eliminate the automatic personal liability of the general partner for partnership obligations and, under most statutes, also eliminates the “control rule” liability exposure for all limited partners.
+Then someone came up with the ‘brainiac’ idea of the Limited Liability Limited Partnership (LLLP).
+Rather than use the now popular and well-established LLC that does the same thing with the ‘Manager’ of the Limited Liability Company.
+The LLLP was designed to completely eliminate the automatic personal liability of the general partner for partnership obligations.
+Under most statutes, it also eliminates the “control rule” liability exposure for all limited partners.
 According to the 2001 Uniform Limited Partnership Act (ULPA), “general and limited partners benefit from a full, status-based liability shield that is equivalent to the shield enjoyed by corporate shareholders, LLC members, and partners in an LLP”.

 The Basic Structure and Asset Protection of the LLLP

-The LLLP is a relatively new form of doing business and frankly gets a little too much hype in my personal opinion.
+The LLLP is a relatively new form of doing business.
+In my opinion it gets a little too much hype.
 The apparent beauty of the LLLP, is that this type of partnership also provides limited liability for the general partners of the limited liability partnership.
 This is unlike a limited partnership as I stated above, where the general partners are jointly liable for all obligations of the partnership.

-Thus, if one was so daring and interested in testing this law, an individual could apparently serve as the ‘general partner’ in an LLLP individually and be rest assured that they wouldn’t be personally liable for the operations of the LLLP.
+Thus, if one was so daring and interested in testing this law, an individual could apparently serve as the ‘general partner’ in an LLLP individually.
+Be rest assured that they wouldn’t be personally liable for the operations of the LLLP.
 Not a risk I would generally want my clients to take.
-I feel that if an LP is warranted in a particular situation, then it is well worth the cost to have a shell entity serve as the general partner so there is an extra layer of protection and my client limits their risk significantly with established asset protection and tax law.
+I feel that if an LP is warranted in a particular situation, then it is well worth the cost to have a shell entity serve as the general partner.
+Then there is an extra layer of protection and my client limits their risk with established asset protection and tax law.